Open-EO/openeo-sentinelhub-python-driver/README.md

 ## Overview

-The Sentinel Hub openEO backend offers access to Sentinel Hub through an openEO interface.
+The Sentinel Hub openEO backend provides access to Sentinel Hub via an openEO interface.

 ### Deployments

-There exist two different deployments (production and testing).
-The testing deploy might offer some more functionality but is not considered stable and new features might still slightly change.
+There are two different deployments (production and test).
+Although the test version offers slightly more functionality, it is not considered stable and new functions may still change slightly.

-The backend can be accessed either directly using existing Sentinel Hub credentials (ClientID + Secret) but its also integrated within the [openEO Platform](https://openeo.cloud/) (EGI Check-in).
+The backend can be accessed either directly via existing Sentinel Hub credentials (ClientID + Secret), but is also integrated into the [openEO Platform](https://openeo.cloud/) (EGI Check-in).

 | Environment | URL                                         |
 | ----------- | ------------------------------------------- |